INFORMATION SYSTEMS AND TECHNOLOGY CERTIFICATE

 Since this certificate does not require a bachelor's degree, many students who aren't sure if they want to commit to a full degree program opt to work toward a certificate first to build their expertise and earn the certificate credential.
 They can then decide to continue on to an associate's or bachelor's degree and apply the credits they have already earned through the certificate.

 To earn a Certificate in Information Systems and Technology from Villanova University, students will choose one of two tracks.
-Track A is 20 credits and aligns with prerequisites for Software Engineering graduate programs.
+Track A is 20 credits and aligns with prerequisites for Software Engineering graduate programs (Please note: Admission to the Software Engineering graduate program requires a bachelor’s degree).
 Track B is 18 credits and is more generally focused, for students interested in options related to leadership and management in business.
 Each track consists of six courses; four of the courses are required and two are approved electives.

 REQUIREMENTS (4 courses):